Zeioth/compiler.nvim/README.md

 * **How can I auto `:cd` my projects?** Use [this fork](https://github.com/Zeioth/project.nvim) of the plugin `project.nvim`.

 ### How to compile videogames
 The workflow of game development is essencially very different from just compiling and running a program.
-The usual way of working is by loading editing and running scenes.
+It involve loading editing and running scenes.
+While there is no way for us to support it directly, I offer you some tricks

 #### Godot engine
 To `Build and run godot scene`, use the command `godot /my/scene.tscn` on the terminal to run a scene of your project.
-This works really well, it's fast and simple.
+This works really well: It's fast and simple.

 #### Unity
 The recommended way is to have 2 monitors, one with nvim and your code, and another one with your unity scenes to run the game.
-Unity offer [some terminal commands](https://docs.unity3d.com/560/Documentation/Manual/CommandLineArguments.html), but working with them is quite a painful experience.
+Unity has [some terminal commands](https://docs.unity3d.com/560/Documentation/Manual/CommandLineArguments.html), but working with them is quite a painful experience.

 ## 🌟 Support the project
 If you want to help me, please star this repository to increase the visibility of the project.